FrancescoBonizzi/BasicEmailQueueManager/README.md

 ```

 # Building
 Simply clone this repository and build the `BasicEmailQueueManager.sln` solution.
+Then, create a `SQL Server` database and run the `TSQL` script in the `Database` folder.

 # How to contribute
 - Report any issues